jnhn333/jnhn.github.com/README.md

 --Uploaders

    Using S3 Uploaders.
    I had tried to using S3 service in AWS, but i didn't have ability to pay.
-So I tested 1~2 times and shut down my AWS account.
+   I tested 1~2 times and shut down my AWS account.
+   So image upload function is stop.
 ```
 ```
 --Views